Deadly Clan Rivalries, Espionage, Deceit at every turn.

 "Only a daft idjit would be oot on a nicht like this." he shamed himself.

 Glancing down he eyed the chicken scratch his faither drew once more, shaking his head.
-Bracing the weight of his body he watched the veins in his hands bulge, his life's blood flowing inside and out.
+Bracing the weight of his body he watched the veins in his hands rise under the strain, his life's blood flowing inside and out.
 The same blood as his faither's, but he'd not be like that ignorant fool of a man.
 A man who lost his life because he cuid'na pull his head out of the drink.

 Bringing his attentions back to the parchment.
-Any markings, unclear and hard to discern true north.
+Dougall's eyes glared at the markings, unclear and hard to discern true north.
 He'd found nothing worth his time yet.
 Notes written in haste, by an unsteady hand.
 Dougall MacInnes kent his birth sire to be a drunken sot, but fifteen years gave him time, time and more to gain a bitter hatred for the man he used to call "Faither."

-The last moments of Dougall's faither's life purged his memory.
+The last moments of Dougall's faither's life enslaved his memory.

 He kicked the cobbled stone with his boot tip several times deciding if turning around might be the better choice.